radforaw/tfwmalerts/bccalerts/readme.md

 * api.py
   * This software provides api functionality to the database, so that users can query current and historic data via an http request

-Futher details are available within each of these tools.
+Further details are available within each of these tools.

 There might be a script that you can run eventually that makes sure these run in the right order.

+Also, within /helpers ,there is a csv file called locations.
+This has to be updated manually at the moment due to the lack of api's with location data.